CarbonLDP/carbonldp-js-sdk/doc/README.md

 refresh<T extends Carbon.PersistedDocument.Class>():Promise<[ T, Carbon.HTTP.Response.Class]>
 ```

-Sync the PersistedDocument with the data in the server.
+Sync the persisted document with the data in the server.

 --